GrissomErick/MogulCoders/README.md

 * [CritterSitter](http://www.google.com/)

 ## Team Readme Link
-In addition to the Project Readme we have also included a Team Readme that provides the technical details about the project.
+In addition to the Project Readme we have also included a Team Readme that provides technical details about the project.

 * [Mogul Coder Team Readme](https://github.com/GrissomErick/MogulCoders/blob/master/public/appdocs/MogulCoders.md)